treescribe/smart-contract-wrapper/README.md

 This means we have all the data integrity guarantees of blockchain data on the question of a buyer signing a transaction message that contains the right Terms to use the smart contract.

-The calldata with this information can be accessed with indexers and subgraphs off-chain.
+The calldata with this information can be accessed with indexers (eg subgraphs) off-chain.

 ### Calldata is cheap